Joska99/joska/terraform/tf-ex1/README.md

 <h1>To delete</h1>

-1. Run this comand to destroy and add yes
+1. Run this command to destroy and add yes
 ```bash
 terraform destroy
 ```